williaz/TechRefresher/AWS.md

     - cached: locally cache
     - stored: stored all locall and async backup to S3
   - tape gateway
+  - All data transferred between any type of gateway appliance and AWS storage is encrypted using SSL.
+  - By default, all data stored by AWS Storage Gateway in S3 is encrypted server-side with Amazon S3-Managed Encryption Keys (SSE-S3).
 - Snowball
   - NAS(newwork-attached storage)
   - Snowball edge: 100TB